 - Ensure your O365 team conducts routine assessments and reports to senior leadership on adoption statistics, system performance and security.
 The Microsoft Compliance Manager and Microsoft Compliance Score are great places to start.

 - Explore Power BI— Microsoft’s business analytics service that provides interactive visualizations and business intelligence capabilities through a simple, customizable interface.

 Microsoft Teams is a stable, secure and valuable platform that supports virtual operations and improves team performance across a broad spectrum of metrics — and chances are, you’re already paying for it through O365.

-I hope this blog anticipates some of the problems healthcare leaders may experience as they deploy Teams amidst the COVID-19 crisis.
+I hope this blog anticipates some of the problems healthcare leaders may experience as they deploy Teams.
 And if you have already completed your deployment and would like to share your lessons learned, I am eager to hear about your experiences.
 Please reach out to share your own lessons learned to help your colleagues accelerate adoption.